 How Can I Prevent Breast Cancer?

-Although there is no way to prevent breast cancer, you can reduce your risk and improve your odds if diagnosed by taking the following steps:
+You can reduce your risk and improve your odds of recovery and survival if diagnosed by taking the following steps:

 - Discuss the risks and benefits of regular breast cancer screenings and self-exams with your healthcare provider